 Housing costs in Levittown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Levittown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Levittown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Levittown is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Levittown who work in office and administrative support (17.68%), sales jobs (11.86%), and teaching (9.51%).
+There are especially a lot of people living in Levittown who work in office and administrative support (16.03%), sales jobs (10.71%), and management occupations (9.92%).

 Because of many things, Levittown is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Levittown really has some of the features that families look for when choosing a good community to raise children.
 Is Levittown perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.